 Tempo runs prolonged efforts at a moderate to moderately hard intensity.
 That intensity will vary based on the duration.
+Sometimes, a tempo run is run near lactate threshold; other times, it is closer to marathon pace.

-The Purpose of Tempo Runs
+The Physiology of Tempo Runs

-Tempo runs are paced at a moderate intensity, typically between your aerobic threshold (sometimes called first ventilatory or first lactate threshold) and your lactate threshold.
-These workouts improve your body’s ability to shuttle lactate back to the cells.
-This shuttle delays lactate accumulation in the blood, which in turn delays muscular fatigue due to acidosis from hydrogen ion accumulation.
-(For more on lactate threshold, read here.)
 Shorter tempos of 15-30 minutes are often at hour-race pace (lactate threshold), while longer variations can be at half marathon or even marathon pace.
 When you do these workouts enough, you improve your ability to sustain a faster pace for longer before fatiguing.

-Beyond the basic physiology, tempo runs train valuable skills for runners.
+Beyond basic physiology, tempo runs train valuable skills for runners.
 They teach you how to control your pace over an extended period of time.
 If you constantly start out too fast in workouts or races, these workouts train you how to appropriately pace over a longer period of time.
 You also learn how to become mentally comfortable with prolonged physical discomfort and how to resist fatigue at the end of a run.
 If you are racing a half marathon or marathon, these skills are vital for a successful and enjoyable race.

 According to a 2021 study published in the Journal of Strength and Conditioning Research, tempo runs are a high predictor of long-term success for long-distance runners.
 If they are not already part of your training, you may want to start introducing one every couple weeks.
 Since they are demanding workouts, most runners will want to do only one per week.